sta210-fa21/website/content/help/index.md

 If you have questions about personal matters that are not appropriate for the public forum on Piazza (e.g. illness, accommodations, etc.), you may email Professor Tackett at [maria.tackett@duke.edu](mailto:maria.tackett@duke.edu).

+## RStudio Containers

+If you're having trouble with your RStudio container...

+- First try opening the RStudio container using a different web browser.
+- If you're still having issues, next try restarting the container.
+[Click here](https://www.introds.org/Restart_Docker_Container.pdf) for instructions on restarting.
+- Lastly, if the issues persist, submit a ticket to OIT and they can look into the issue further.
+[Click here](https://duke.qualtrics.com/jfe/form/SV_6s3DOsiCIzNya9w) to submit the ticket.

 ## Additional resources

 - [R for Data Science](https://r4ds.had.co.nz/) by Garret Grolemund and Hadley Wickham